ampproject/amp.dev/_guides/analytics/deep_dive_analytics.md

 For example: `<amp-analytics type="googleanalytics">` sends analytics data to the third-party analytics provider, Google Analytics.
-To send data to publisher-owned endpoint, simply don’t include the `type` attribute;
+To send data to a publisher-owned endpoint, simply don’t include the `type` attribute;
 the analytics data is sent to the defined endpoints for each [request](/docs/guides/analytics/deep_dive_analytics.html#what-data-gets-sent-requests-attribute).